Vrtanes Papazian: Literary works

-The literary legacy of Vrtanes Papazian is regarded as the twin of his life – a valiant fighting of pen against national and social oppression, struggle for national survival and bright future.
-Looking into historical and current standards of various nations the writer referred to the Armenian life and culture in the light of those standards assessing national realities upon a wide range of criteria.
-His prolific literary creation is an outcome of a wide sphere of mental activity – prose, dramaturgy, poetry, literary criticism, history of literature, producer work, music, pedagogy, linguistics, translation, logics, psychology etc.
+The writing of Vrtanes Papazian addressed national and social conditions and the survival of the Armenian people.
+The writer compared Armenian life and culture against the historical and contemporary standards of other nations.
+His work included prose, dramaturgy, poetry, literary criticism, history of literature, production, music, pedagogy, linguistics, translation, logic, and psychology.

 Early writings of Papazian are about the life of Western Armenians.
 During the 1890s these stories appeared in the press.
 Later they were published in two books: Scenes from the Life of Turkish Armenians (1889) and Stories from the Life of Turkish Armenians (1904).
 Speaking about the horrors by Turks and Kurds, he did not ignore the national oppressors showing that their conduct was equally horrible.

 Papazian condemned servility and fawn, setting forward tragic scenes from Western Armenian struggle against the organizers of genocide and creating characters of valiant individuals ("Kheran", "Lightning", "Light Pleasures", "The Dying are Greeting You").
 He holds a relentless debate against any vicious opinion.
 The novel Emma strongly criticizes some national parties as being separated from the nation.
 While based in European countries far from the homeland these parties proclaim themselves as leaders of struggle against tyranny.

 Papazian knew fourteen languages and translated the works of a number of authors into Armenian, including Mikhail Saltykov-Shchedrin, Leo Tolstoy, Alphonse Daudet, Nariman Narimanov, Erckmann-Chatrian, Friedrich Nietzsche and Chekri Ganem.